Ratchet & Clank (2002 video game): Plot

 Ratchet and Clank fly to Quartu in order to find out about the Blarg's next move.
-Immediately after realizing that Drek intends to destroy Veldin with a planet-destroying weapon called the Deplanetizer and allow his already-completed planet to take its place of orbit, Ratchet swears revenge on Drek for his mercilessness.
+Immediately after realizing that Drek intends to destroy Veldin with a planet-destroying weapon called the Deplanetizer and allow his already-completed planet to take its orbit, Ratchet swears revenge on Drek for his mercilessness.
 The Blarg and Drek are pursued to Veldin by a vengeful Ratchet, and soon a vicious battle ensues.
 Once the fight reaches the Deplanetizer, Drek reveals that he was the one who polluted the Blargian homeworld, and did so as an attempt to make a profit from creating and selling the artificial planet to the Blarg.
-He intends to repeat the whole process over-and-over again until he becomes the richest person in the galaxy.
-Ratchet launches Drek to his new planet, which is destroyed when Ratchet fires the Deplanetizer at it, killing Drek.
-Chunks of the planet begin to hit Veldin causing the duo to nearly fall to their death.
-Clank notes his arm to be badly damaged, but Ratchet remarks he will be fine and seems to leave the scene.
-A distraught Clank then turns around and begins walking away; however, Ratchet returns to take Clank home and repair him.
-The duo then walk home together, their bond as friends now cemented.
+He intends to repeat the whole process with the new world so he can continue destroying planets and getting rich.
+After disabling Drek's mech, Ratchet launches Drek to his new planet, which is destroyed when Ratchet fires the Deplanetizer at it.
+Chunks of the planet begin to impact Veldin's surface, causing the duo to nearly fall to their death.
+Clank saves Ratchet, however his arm ends up badly damaged, with Ratchet remarking he will be fine and seemingly leaves the scene.
+A distraught Clank begins to walk away, only for Ratchet to return to take Clank home and repair him.
+The duo walk home together.

-In a post-credits scene, Qwark advertises his "Personal Hygienator", much to Ratchet and Clank's disgust and discomfort, and Clank turns off the Holovision (TV) ending the game.
+In a post-credits scene, Qwark advertises his "Personal Hygienator", much to Ratchet and Clank's disgust and discomfort, as Clank turns off the Holovision.